porsager/ey/README.md

 # Ey

-Ey is an ergonomic and fast server+router, using uWebSockets.js under the hood.
+Ey is an ergonomic and fast server+router, built on uWebSockets (for now).
 It has a simple interface embracing todays JS features.

 ## Getting Started